 'Bridge buildings' across the highway

 The Grotiusplaats plan area lies between Central Station and the Beatrixkwartier in The Hague.
 Since the construction of highway Utrechtse Baan the area has been severely segmented, and it needed to be reunited into a spatial and functional entity.
 On the initiative of the chief government architect, a team of architects was brought together under the leadership of Joan Busquets.
-Zwarts & Jansma was commissioned to design two office buildings above the Utrechtse Baan.
+The architects ZJA were commissioned to design two office buildings above the Utrechtse Baan.

 The bridge building on the west side has five storeys of office space, while the building on the east side is the same height but has a number of extra storeys in a tower-like structure.
 Access to the building on the west side is situated in two cores on opposite sides of the Utrechtse Baan at street level.
 These cores also provide structural stability.
 The building on the east side has three entrances at ground level.